 Military veterans are a vital part of the Carnegie Mellon University community.
 Graduate students can find information on applying for veteran education benefits, campus services, veteran's groups at CMU, and non-educational resources through the Veterans and Military Community website.
-There are also links and connections to veteran resource in the Pittsburgh community.
-The ROTC and Veteran Affairs Coordinator can be reached at uro-vaedbenefits@andrew.cmu.edu, 412-268-8747.
+There are also links and connections to veterans' resources in the Pittsburgh community.
+The ROTC and Veteran Affairs Coordinator can be reached at urovaedbenefits@andrew.cmu.edu, 412-268-8747.